QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 }
 ~~~

-Successful response containt JSON array of currency rates in `result` field.
+Successful response contains JSON array of currency rates in `result` field.
 An element of the list corresponds to currency pair:

 Response field|Type|Description
 --------|----|----